About the Scholars Program

 Rales Scholars will receive up to $60,000 to cover:

-- Discretionary educational expenses (may include textbooks, computers, clothing, meal plan, study abroad, rent, room & board, gaps in financial aid, summer support and spending money) – Up to $12,000 per year or $48,000 over four years
+- Discretionary educational expenses (may include textbooks, course materials, one computer, professional clothing for summer enrichment opportunities, meal plan, study abroad, rent, room & board, gaps in financial aid, travel to and from home for breaks/holidays, and summer enrichment support) – Up to $12,000 per year or $48,000 over four years

 - Annual Leadership Weekend costs – $2,000 each year or $8,000 over four years